hustcc/canvas-nest.js/README.md

 ## Feature

- - No need jQuery.
+ - It does not depend on jQuery and original javascrpit is used.
- - Light, only 2 Kb.
+ - Small size, only 2 Kb.
+ - Easy to implement, simple configuration.
- - Easy to use, even you are not a web developer.
+ - You do not have to be a web developer to use it.
- - Modular & area render.
+ - Modularized with area rendering.

 ## Usage